-I had originally planned on breaking the reviews of these series out into separate posts, but I quickly came to the realization that it would be more beneficial for you guys if these were all in one place.
+I had originally planned on breaking the reviews of these series that are like the Virgin River Books out into separate posts, but I quickly came to the realization that it would be more beneficial for you guys if these were all in one place.
 I may do updated posts with a collection of more series I love and recommend, but what I realized was that much like you guys, after watching and loving Virgin River on Netflix, and then burning through the 20-book series and loving that even more (you can read all about the Virgin River book series in my in-depth review here on the blog), all of the series I’ve read since have kind of been in the name of finding book series that were similar to the Virgin River series.
 Which is the same journey that I know so many of you are on.
 Virgin River was my first foray in the literary genre of contemporary romance, and because of that I really had idea where to find book series and literary worlds similar to Virgin River.
 And though I found a few helpful resources that gave me a few great recommendations and got me going me in the right direction, those resources dried up pretty quickly and useful recommendations seemed pretty sparse after that.
 Hence why I wanted to collect these recommendations here so all of you can find another series to love once you’re done with Virgin River!

 I wanted you guys to have a comprehensive resource in one place that might at least carry you through the summer.
 As I make my way through more series that I love that are similar to the Virgin River series, I’ll be sure to circle back and do a new roundup so you guys have more fun, romantic book series to dive into come fall!